 Because of the filter inside, this bottle is a bit clunky, which might make it awkward for some athletic activities.

 I would definitely recommend the Eco Vessel Blue Water Filtration Bottle to someone looking for an easy-to-use, compact filter water bottle.
-The built-in filter makes it very portable and the coutoured design makes it comfortable to carry.
+The built-in filter makes it very portable and the contoured design makes it comfortable to carry.
+I hope you find this filtered water bottle review helpful